 Let’s just say your visit probably won’t be a relaxing one, you are constantly chaperoned by a Government ‘guide’ and you won’t be allowed to go off alone either.
 I’m personally fascinated by North Korea, being closed off for such a long time means they have a unique culture, one you’ll find nowhere else on earth.
 Many places are still off-limits to tourists and it is likely you’ll either fly direct to Pyongyang or take the train from China.

 I’m lucky enough to have visited the North Korean embassy in London, a very unique place that’s a detached house in Ealing, with a huge flagpole out front.
 A random experience, but the Koreans that I met were very warm and welcoming.
-To get a visa for North Korea you’ll need to book onto a tour, I recommend Lupine Travel tours.

 So Osama Bin Laden lived here in his final years, well Pakistan is now trying to move forward from that and boost tourism to the region by increasing security and opening up.